xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y.md

 2. In your X-Cart store Admin area, visit the section 'Discounts: Special Offers' where you will create and manage your special offers.
 Find out how to create a new 'Buy X Get Y' special offer by studying the following section:
    * {% link "Add a New 'Buy X Get Y' Offer" ref_5KycxjBU %}

-  Also be sure to have a look at the two pre-configured special offer samples that come with the addon:
+3. Be sure to have a look at the two pre-configured special offer samples that come with the addon:
    * {% link "'Buy X Get Y' Offer Samples" ref_62RPDXCH %}

-3. Disable or remove the above-mentioned special offer samples or edit their configuration to use them as your own offers.
+4. Disable or remove the above-mentioned special offer samples or edit their configuration to use them as your own offers.
 Add more offers as you require.